shmoergh/moduleur/modules/07-brain/brain-sdk/programs/midi2cv/README.md

 ## Install

-Flash the u2f file from the program root to the Pico board.
+Flash the u2f file from the program root to Brain.

 ## Usage